 Here they observe, discuss, and learn more in a great outdoor classroom about salmon and their role in the environment.

-With organizational and educational programming support from Seattle Public Utilities (SPU), about 2 dozen field trips are arranged for schools in the Salmon in the Schools program.
-By the end of the spring Chum salmon releases at Carkeek Park, nearly 1,200 elementary schools kids understand, appreciate and are enthusiastically prepared to share their stewardship principles with the world they live in.
+With organizational and educational programming support from Seattle Public Utilities (SPU), about 2 dozen field trips are arranged for schools in the Salmon in the Schools program each Spring.
+By the end of the spring Chum salmon releases at Carkeek Park, these elementary schools kids understand, appreciate and are enthusiastically prepared to share their stewardship principles with the world they live in.

 Each school participates in 2 educational stations: